2000 Malaysian Grand Prix: Background

 The Sepang International Circuit (pictured in 2016), where the race was held.

 The 2000 Malaysian Grand Prix was the 17th and final race of the 2000 Formula One World Championship, held on 22 October 2000 at the 5.543 km clockwise Sepang International Circuit in Sepang, Selangor, Malaysia.
-It was the second Malaysian Grand Prix in the Formula One World Championship.
+It was the second Malaysian Grand Prix in the Formula One World Championship, and the only one to host the final round of a Formula One season.
 Sole tyre supplier Bridgestone brought the Soft dry compound and the Intermediate, Heavy Wet and Soft wet-weather compounds to the race.